hstsethi/in-isin-db/README.md

 ## How does it work

 A fresh CSV is fetched from NSE during each run.
-All columns other than `ISIN NUMBER`, "NAME OF COMPANY" and `SYMBOL` are dropped.
+All columns other than `ISIN NUMBER`, `NAME OF COMPANY` and `SYMBOL` are dropped.
 These column names are further transformed to `isin`, `symbol`.
 The result is exported in data folder in CSV format.

-If you wish to export it as SQLite, you can use the `isin_to_sql.py` script.
+The `isin_to_sql.py` script can be used to export to SQL.
 The advantage of using this script over Pandas `to.sql()` is that it will explictly create a strict schema before exporting.

 There are some other databases on Github.
-But most of them are outdated, scrapped/fetched from a non-free service, and bloated with lot of other unecessary information.
+But most of them are outdated, scrapped/fetched from a non-free service, store huge CSVs in Git repo, and are bloated with lot of other unecessary information.

 ## Use Case